-**Certain of the above placements are also available in conjunction with substantive courses as part of the Victims Clinic, Disability Clinic, Poverty Law Clinic, and Elder Law Clinic**
+**Certain of the above placements are also available in conjunction with substantive courses as part of the Victims Rights Clinic, Poverty Law Clinic, and Elder Law Clinic**

-Registration & Placement: Students may enroll in the course online for Fall and Spring.
+Registration & Placement: Students may enroll in the Lawyering Skills Survey course online for Fall and Spring.
 Hardcopy paper applications are accepted for Summer.
-Students must complete the Clinical Program Application and Placement Preference Form in order to indicate placement preferences and background.
-Students will then be enrolled in the clinic.
+To apply for externship placement, students must complete the application form to specify placement preferences and submit it with their résumé and a short statement of interest.
 Typically a student specializes in only one area of law during any one semester.

-Most students are able to intern at their preferred placement.
-Students who have previously taken the Lawyering Skills Survey course may enroll in the placement component of the Civil Clinic in a subsequent semester.
+Most students are able to extern at their preferred placement.
+Students who have previously taken the Lawyering Skills Survey course may apply for another externship in a subsequent semester.

 LAW 7920-001: Lawyering Skills Survey